‘A Christmas Carol’ on Broadway: One Actor, 50 Characters, Excellent Shocks

 Indeed, these visual tricks are so stunning that the story struggles.
 There’s the problem of knowing it, and despite Mays’ best efforts, finding a new way to say it, or tapping into a reach seam of characters that are so seared in the popular consciousness already.

-In places the story drags, and both my theater and I lost track of the story, or the voices—again, not Mays’ fault.
-50 characters is a lot; and he is such an enthusiastic steward you will still find a familiar lump in your throat forming as the saga of Tiny Tim solidifies into view.
+In places the story drags, and both my theater buddy and I lost track of it in places, or the voices blur and blend.
+But 50 characters is a lot, and Mays is such an enthusiastic steward you will still find a familiar lump in your throat forming as the saga of Tiny Tim unfurls.
 And you will also feel the joy of the post-spooked Scrooge waking up on Christmas morning, full of the joys, ready to make amends.
-Again, the lighting and stage work at this moment is its own star—indeed the star of the show.
+Again, the lighting and stage work at this moment is its own star—indeed the joint star of the show.